kmcgrath/mongo_cache_store/README.md

 Planned: GridFS
   * For very large entries.
 Ex: Generate a large report (PDF, DOC, etc...), keep it around for a limited amount of time and have it automatically flush upon expiration.

 The major difference between each backend involves how entries are flushed.
 The core driver will always respect ActiveSupport's *:expires_in* parameter for hits and misses whether the entry has actually been flushed from the backend or not.

 #### Core Options
+From ActiveSupport
+* :namespace
+* :expires_in

+For MongoCacheStore
-* db: A Mongo::DB instance
+* :db - A Mongo::DB instance
+* :db_name - Name of database to be created.
+Only used if *db* is not set
+* :connection - A Mongo::Connection.
+Only used if *db* is not set.
+Defaults to Mongo::Connection.new()
 * serialize: (*:always*, :on\_fail, :never)
   * :always (default) - Serialize all entries
   * :on\_fail - Try to save the entry in a native MongoDB format.
 If that fails, then serialize the entry.